yurisuika/Raised/README.md

 Raised is a simple Fabric mod that fixes the hotbar!
 Perhaps if you've not used many resource packs you may not have noticed, but the hotbar has been broken for a long time.
 Not only is the selector texture cut off, but the entire HUD was actually designed for being a pixel up off of the bottom of the screen.
 Restore how it was meant to be and raise it up!

-Now supports Appleskin and Inventorio!
+Includes support for Appleskin, Inventorio, and DetailArmorBar!

 ---